 We obtained an understanding of the Company's inventory valuation process and related controls.
-We obtained and reviewed management's calculation of the inventories' net realizable values.
-We tested the net realizable value of selected inventories by obtaining the prevailing market prices and historical selling costs, and compared this against the cost of inventories.
+We obtained management's calculation of the inventories' net realizable values.
+We tested the net realizable value of selected inventories by obtaining the prevailing market prices and historical selling costs, and compared these against the cost of inventories.